Darcey Wilson

 Darcey Elizabeth Lemon Wilson (born 5 February 2001) is an Australian actress who has been in Australian movies, television, and short films.

 Career

 Wilson's main roles include Eloise Page in Home and Away (in 2014 and from 2016 to 2017), and Melly in the 2018 film Swinging Safari (also known as Flammable Children), with Kylie Minogue and Guy Pearce.

-She also played Young Myrtle in the 2015 film The Dressmaker opposite Kate Winslet and Liam Hemsworth.
+She also played younger version of Kate Winslet's character in the 2015 film The Dressmaker.
 The same year, Wilson appeared as a young Gina Rinehart in the miniseries House of Hancock, alongside Sam Neill.
 In 2017 she starred as Jackie in the miniseries reimagining of the 1971 Ozploitation film Wake in Fright.

 Personal life

 Wilson is the daughter of actress Genevieve Lemon.